 - Stir in the cherry flavouring or cherry liqueur.
 The mixture will bubble up as the alcohol evaporates.
 This is normal.
 The pan is hot, be careful that you don’t get burned.

-- Use a ladle to ladle the candy into the prepared molds.
-Allow the molds to cool naturally.
+- Use a ladle to ladle the candy into the prepared moulds.
+Allow the moulds to cool naturally.
 This could take an hour or two.

-- Remove the cough drops from the mold.
+- Remove the cough drops from the mould.
 Wrap individually with parchment paper and tape.
 Place in a glass jar and cap tightly.

 - Store in a cool, dry place, protected from light and heat.
 Cherry cough drops should last for 2 years.

 Cherry bark should only be used for 10 to 14 days.
 There is a risk of toxicity with long term use due to the cyanide alkaloids present in cherry bark and seeds.
 This is the almond flavour.